Biden vows he, Manchin will 'get something done' on $2T bill

 Manchin said: “Now, if there’s no Democrats like that then they have to push me wherever they want.”

-After months of negotiations with the White House and Senate staff members as well as Biden and fellow senators, he lashed out at hard-line tactics against him by those he said “just beat the living crap out of people and think they’ll be submissive.”
+After months of talks with the White House and fellow Democrats, he lashed out at hard-line tactics against him by those he said “just beat the living crap out of people and think they’ll be submissive.”

+While Manchin has said he cannot explain the bill to constituents in West Virginia, a union representing coal miners, including some of the nearly 12,000 from his home state, put out a statement urging the lawmaker to “revisit his opposition” to the package

+Cecil Roberts, the president of the United Mine Workers of America, outlined the ways the package would benefit union members, including those in West Virginia, which is the most coal-dependent state in the country.

+Some of those provisions include language that would extend the current fee paid by coal companies to fund benefits received by victims of coal workers’ pneumoconiosis, or black lung.
+The bill would also provide tax incentives to encourage manufacturers to build facilities in the coalfields, potentially employing miners who have lost their jobs, according to the union.

-The next steps remain highly uncertain for the president and his party.
-Lawmakers assessed their options with Congress on recess for the holiday break.
-The president’s reputation as a seasoned legislator who wants to show the country government can work hangs in the balance along with his proposals.
+The next steps remain highly uncertain for the president and his party, with Congress on recess for the holiday break.

-Rep. Pramila Jayapal, D-Wash., a leader of the progressive caucus, spoke with Manchin early Monday, but emerged warning her colleagues the senator was an untrustworthy partner who “went back on his word.”

-Jayapal said Democrats were working with the White House on alternative means of reaching the bill’s goals through executive or administrative actions, without legislation.

 The White House appeared to take interest in Manchin’s preference for a reimagined bill that would tackle a few top priorities, for longer duration, rather than the multifaceted and far-reaching House-passed version.